The methods the pros use aren't secret — it's bait, traps, and knowing what to look for. Identify your pest and knock it down yourself.

 You can buy almost all of this off a shelf — that doesn't mean any way you use it is safe.
 How you handle it is what keeps it safe.
 Two minutes here protects you, your kids, and your pets.

 Wear a mask or respirator.
 Even food-grade diatomaceous earth (DE) and boric acid are fine powders you shouldn't breathe.
 Apply a thin film, not clouds; let it settle; keep it off food-prep surfaces and out of reach.
+Buy food-grade DE only — never pool or filter-grade, which is a different, far more harmful dust for your lungs.

 Gloves and eye protection.
 Open a window and ventilate.
 Keep people and pets out of the room until it's fully dry, and never spray near food or an open flame.
+Indoor products only indoors — outdoor concentrates stay toxic far longer inside and aren't made for it.

 Killing what's inside is half a job.
 For anything bigger — squirrels, bats, roof rats in the attic — you don't trap-and-poison or seal them in.
 You let them leave and lock the door behind them.
 It's the humane way and the way that actually lasts.